bertiespell/Signals/README.md

 -   Add bookmarks/favourites to chats
 -   list the chats you're in
 -   Paginate data
+-   Split functionality into different canisters
 -   Add polling for messages to support real time chat
 -   Make the code generally a lot better lol
 -   Add searches for signals (by description, chat content, etc)
 -   Add searchs for location (currently you have to scroll the map, it's better UX to search for places you're interested in)
 -   Make the app mobile friends, I've kind of ignored this for now
 -   Use React Leaflet instead of all the custom stuff I added https://react-leaflet.js.org/docs/example-draggable-marker/
+-   Add way more data validation (both BE and FE)

 Extension Ideas